Post

 One of the biggest hurdles was reducing vibrations and ensuring smooth motion at cutting speeds.
 I had to fine-tune feed rates and experiment with different tool paths to get clean cuts.
 The first milling passes revealed areas for improvement, as seen in the image below:

-ultimately producing my first successful circuit board.
+before_after Ultimately producing my first successful circuit board:

 If you have any questions regarding the project, don’t hesitate to contact me.